-The proposed baseline methodology includes an Additionality Tool approved by the Executive Board.
-This tool considers some important steps necessary to determine whether the project activity is additional and it is also important to demonstrate how the emission reductions would not occur in the absence of Sacre 2 SHP activity.
-The tool refers to the project activity described above.
+For the purpose of additionality assessment, the ACM0002 includes an Additionality Tool (version 4, EB 36) approved by the Executive Board.
+The tool considers some important steps necessary to determine whether the project activity is additional and it is also important to demonstrate how the emission reductions would not occur in the absence of Sacre 2 SHP activity.
 Following are the steps necessary for the demonstration and assessment of Sacre 2 SHP additionality.